Ungerer221/Ideation-Term4-Project/README.md

 # Ideation-Term4-Project
- Ideation is a art idea generation app powered by Ai

 <img src="readmeAssets\logo.png">
 Logo (TM)

+Ideation is a generation app powered by Ai

 ## Technologies used
 These are the technologies i have decided to use for my project